Otter-Bots/template/README.md

-# TypeScript Sapphire Bot Template
+# Bot Template

 This is a basic setup of a Discord bot using the [Sapphire Framework][sapphire], written in TypeScript.

 ## How do I use it?